WebBreacher/WhatsMyName/README.md

 There is a bash script `whatsmyname.sh` in the repository that uses Zenity to run the Python standalone checker.

 # Updates
 I update this project as I have time and would *LOVE* to have interested people help maintain and grow it.
-Please reach to me webbreacher {at} gmail {dot} com if you are interested.
+Please reach to me webbreacher {at} protonmail {dot} com if you are interested.

 # Contributors
 [@WebBreacher](https://github.com/WebBreacher/)<br>